 Realistically, none of these strategies in isolation will boost your score by 100 points, but if you pursue all of them, you can easily see that kind of increase after a year or two.

 1. Pay your bills on time

 Plan your budget carefully so that you know you’ll have enough money to pay your bills on time every month.
-You can also use autopay or set reminders to avoid missing payments.
+You can also use autopay or set up payment reminders.

 If your credit score is low due to a poor payment history, you might be able to gain 100 points (or more) by consistently making on-time payments on a credit card.
 However, if your score is too low, most creditors will be unwilling to offer you a credit card in the first place.

 Fortunately, even if you have poor credit, you’ll still be able to get a secured credit card by paying a refundable credit card deposit that your creditor will use as collateral.
 Because of this extra security, lenders can relax their requirements so that borrowers with limited, poor, or damaged credit are eligible.

 When you choose a secured credit card, make sure that the lender will report your credit activity to all three major credit bureaus.
 This will give you the opportunity to improve your credit score by establishing a history of on-time payments.
 7